Weddings shot on 35mm film look like how it felt.

 Shea & Phil, married at The Barbican Conservatory, shot on Kodak Portra 800

 Whatever your reasons are for wanting some 35mm film photography at your wedding, I can shoot a couple of rolls to sit alongside the digital coverage.
 My work is predominantly digital ( you can read more on what cameras I use here) – the fast paced nature of weddings and my unposed documentary style means it’s a better medium for me.
 But there are certain points in the day when there’s more time and things are not so fast paced, and that’s the ideal time for a few frames on film.
 This could be whilst you’re getting ready in the morning, during the ceremony, the drinks, or the speeches.
+Shooting with film allows the photographer to slow down, for each shot to be considered and intentional.

 Film gives a softness and a magical look that is difficult to replicate in the digital darkroom.
 But, more than how it looks, I think we are drawn to film for its timeless quality, the hint at nostalgia, and the tangible tactile quality of the images.
 Each frame is intentional, considered and not one of a burst of 20 images with “the best” image being selected.
 Somehow it feels more intimate, and the limited number of exposures on a roll of film gives each image a weighted importance.
 Including a roll or two of film as part of your coverage gives your final gallery depth and atmosphere, and an extra element of the unexpected, which is what I hope to deliver for all my couples, regardless of the medium used to take the photo.